Suggestions for Designing a Dissertation or Other Research Project

 How and to what extent have weapons manufacturers shaped U.S. government policy on Ukraine?

-Who has benefited from the war in Ukraine and how have they benefited?
+Who has benefitted from the war in Ukraine and how have they benefitted?

 What are the broad effects on Afghans of the U.S. government’s decision to withhold billions of dollars in Afghan government money from the Taliban government?

 What are the likely human, financial, environmental, and other impacts of a war between the United States and China, under various war scenarios?
-Between the United States, NATO and Russia?
+Between the US/NATO and Russia?